 There is little downside to naturally produced bamboo towel for sweat although they are not very easy to find and can be expensive.

 If your concern is environmental and apparel labeling information is ambiguous ask the seller if the towel is made with “mechanically processed bamboo”.

-The best gym towel needs to be the right size, absorbent enough and ideally with antibacterial and quick drying properties.
+The best gym towels needs to be the right size, super absorbent and ideally with antibacterial and quick-drying properties.
 The one we liked the best was the microfiber Fitness Gym Towel by Desired Body.